Decentralized Heterogeneous Multi-Player Multi-Armed Bandits with Non-Zero Rewards on Collisions: Matching Phase

-The second way in which our algorithm differs from \cite{marden} is that there is a probability of error $p_\epsilon$ in calculating a user's utility.
+\begin{IEEEproof} The transitions where $P^\epsilon_{zz'} > 0$ and $\lim_{\epsilon \to 0} P^\epsilon_{zz'} = 0$ are called $\epsilon$ perturbations.
+The players in our algorithm do not directly observe their utilities.
+Instead they estimate their utilities, and there is a probability of error of $p_\epsilon$ in this step.
 However, this can be represented as an $\epsilon$ perturbation by rewriting the state update step as follows: